RonakRoy/RonakRoy.github.io/portfolio/index.md

     page_url="/portfolio/geminifrontsus"
     image_path="/assets/images/portfolio/geminifrontsus.png"
     subheader="Sep — Dec 2021"
-    description="For Gemini, MIT SEVT's upcoming multi-occupant solar car, I was a lead on the suspension and steering system.
-In determining the dimensions of the front double-A arm suspension, I developed a number of analytical tools to quantify the compatibility with the car's aeroshell and dynamic response to bump and droop." tags="all SEVT"
+    description="For Gemini, MIT solar&nbsp;car's upcoming multi-occupant solar car, I was a lead on the suspension and steering system.
+In determining the dimensions of the front double-A arm suspension, I developed a number of analytical tools to quantify the compatibility with the car's aeroshell and dynamic response to bump and droop." tags="all solar&nbsp;car"
 %}

 {% include card.html